puzzle/kubernetes-techlab/labs/24_deploy_app_with_helm_chart.md

 local          	http://127.0.0.1:8879/charts
 ```

-Which should be the case.
+which should already be the case.
 If, for any reason, you don't have the stable repo, you can add it by typing:

 ```
 helm repo add stable https://kubernetes-charts.storage.googleapis.com/